tommykw/RSeekBar/README.md

 # fab-flex
 Work in progress.
-This library uses the Floating Action Button provided in the android design supprot library.
+This library uses the Floating Action Button provided in the android design support library.
 A flexible Floating Action Button for providing some layouts

 # Feature